 - Aggression towards people (either inside or outside the home)

 - Aggression towards other dogs

 - Cognitive Dysfunction

-Further practical sessions may be necessary but this will be discussed as you progress, these are charged at £60/hr + travel.
-Behavioural consultations ideally take place at your home, therefore there will be an additional travel charge.
+Further practical sessions may be necessary but this will be discussed as you progress, these are charged at £95/hr + travel.

 If your pet is insured and their policy covers behavioural issues then you may be covered for the cost of the consult and follow on sessions.
 Katie will be happy to discuss this in more detail with you.

 If your pet is insured with PetPlan we can run a preauthorisation before being seen.
 This means they can confirm if you will be covered before any charges are incurred.

 It is possible to make a direct claim with some insurance companies.
 This means you only pay your excess and the rest of the cost is claimed directly from your insurance companies.
 If your insurance company does not cover the cost then you are still liable to pay the remaining bill.
 See our Terms and Conditions for more details.

 All behaviour consultations are done strictly on a referral only basis, due to the strong link between mental and physical health.
 This means we ask you to have your vet refer yourself to us or you vet may have suggested that you have a consult with us.
 We than have access to your pet’s medical record and have open communication with your vet.
 Often to make progress we need to work as a team between owner, behaviourist and local vet.

 You can ask your vet to fill in our referral form on our website and email your pet’s medical history to email@example.com